 Nearly any outdoor living space needs power to be installed in order to be functional.
 Many homes have at least some power going to their yard, but if the outlet is not in the proper location, one must be installed near the outdoor living area.
 Without an outlet, watching television, installing lighting and installing a heater is difficult or impossible.
 An electrical outlet needs to be installed by a qualified electrician.
 Homeowners who try to install their own electrical outlet could do the work incorrectly, which could lead to a fire.

 Cover and Heat the Area

 The area needs to be heated and covered to ensure that it's functional even in chilly or wet weather.
-Covering the area can be done with a wooden awning or cover, similar to a pergola.
+Covering the area can be done with a porch enclosure system or wooden awning, similar to a pergola.
 There are a variety of different outdoor heating devices that can help you keep an outdoor living space warm.
 Patio heaters are intended for outdoor use, but must be installed by someone who knows what they're doing, to ensure that they do not pose a safety risk.

 Address Beauty as Well as Functionality

 Outdoor living spaces need greenery, attractive furniture and good decor in order to be a place where people will want to spend time.
 Homeowners can either decorate their outdoor living space themselves, or work with a professional consultant to make their living space as attractive as possible.

 Perhaps more than anything else, it's important to pick a good contractor when trying to construct an outdoor living area.
 A good contractor will know how to construct a sturdy roof or deck, and how it must be built in order to follow local codes.